vaibhav-stpl/investorbook/react-prompt.md

 You can use a GraphQL client library like apollo-client to connect to the provided Hasura server, which adds a GraphQL API on top of PostgreSQL.

+## Evaluation Criteria

+You will be evaluated on:

+1. Features working properly
+1. Code quality
+1. Closeness to the design

+Please make it clear what is finished and polished versus what is a WIP or not implemented.